FIWARE/tutorials.NGSI-v2/docs/pep-proxy.md

 # Securing Microservices with a PEP Proxy

-> "Oh, it's quite simple.
-If you are a friend, you speak the password, and the doors will open."
+> "Too many cooks spoil the broth."
 >
-> — Gandalf (The Fellowship of the Ring by J.R.R Tolkein)
+> — Proverb

 The [previous tutorial](securing-access.md) demonstrated that it is possible to Permit or Deny access to resources based on an authenticated user identifying themselves within an application.
 It was simply a matter of the code following a